fortanix/rust-mbedtls/README.md

                      particular the case on x86 platforms where compile-time mitigation for speculative execution is required (e.g., LVI).
-Letting the compiler insert the required lfences during C-code compilation may result in faster code than letting the compiler apply mitigations on assembly code.
+Letting the compiler insert the required lfences during C-code compilation may result in faster code than letting the compiler apply mitigation on assembly code.
 * **padlock** Enable support for VIA padlock.
 * *pkcs11* Enable PKCS#11 support.
 This requires pkcs11-helper to be installed.